-The Lost Gardens of Heligan have teamed up with Callestick Farm Ice Cream to create something special for their visitors; an artisan flavour to be experienced in the beautiful surrounds of Heligan Gardens, a reflection of the garden in Summer and, of course, a pure indulgence too!
+The two have joined forces to create something very special; an artisan flavour to be experienced in the beautiful surrounds of Heligan Gardens, a reflection of the garden in summer and, of course, a pure indulgence too!

 Callestick Farm have supplied Heligan with their rich and decadent Cornish ice creams for many years and it has been a constant surprise to both just how adventurous the Heligan clientele have proven when compared to sales at beach sites and other scooping outlets throughout Cornwall.
 The traditional Clotted Cream Vanilla, Clotted Cream & Strawberry and Chocolate sell in abundance, of course, but some of the more unusual flavours such as Gooseberry Fool and Chunky Stem Ginger give them a real run for their money, perhaps a reflection of the more ‘foodie’ taste buds of the typical Heligan visitor.

 “When we talked about the idea of creating a special flavour for the Heligan customers we knew we could be slightly bolder in our choice of flavours, they have proven year after year to be open to new and unusual combinations and show a real interest in some of the more unusual fruits and additions,” commented Melanie Marsh of Callestick Farm Ice Cream.